LauraGwendolynBurch/Auto_ReadME/README.md

 # Auto_ReadME

 ## Description
 This code generates the base for a quality readMe file you can match to any project.
 You will need to have text editor visual studio code, with node.js downloaded in order to run this.
-Follow the promps in the terminal to fill in the content specific to your own project.
+Follow the promps in the terminal to fill in the content specific to your project.
 For complete step by step instructions follow the video provided in under the heading Test.

 ## Table of Contents